 15. Montana Story (2021)

-Follows two estranged siblings as they return home to the sprawling ranch they once knew and loved.
+Two estranged siblings return home to the sprawling ranch they once knew and loved, confronting a deep and bitter family legacy against a mythic American backdrop.

 McGehee and Siegel, a well-regarded duo who attract undeniable talent came closest to breaking out from beyond the festival circuit with WHAT MAISE KNEW.
 Perhaps this will be their true breakout.
 Plus Richardson and Teague are pretty great.